-For today’s Did You Know fun food facts we will look at Sponge Cake.
+For today’s Did You Know we will look at Sponge Cake fun facts.

 - The traditional sponge cake is easy to make since it consists of just three very basic ingredients: flour, sugar and eggs.
 The key to the perfect sponge cake is in the technique.
 The batter must be beaten thoroughly in order to create volume.